Stevenage (constituency): Boundaries and boundary changes

+Historic

 1983–1997

 The constituency was formed primarily from the majority of the abolished constituency of Hertford and Stevenage.
 The wards of Codicote and Knebworth were transferred from the abolished constituency of Hitchin, and the wards of Cottered and Mundern from the abolished constituency of East Hertfordshire.

 1997–2010

 The District of East Hertfordshire wards of Cottered, Mundern and Watton-at-Stone were transferred to the new constituency of North East Hertfordshire.

 2010–2024

 Walkern ward transferred to North East Hertfordshire.

-2024–present
+Current

-The 2023 periodic review of Westminster constituencies, which was based on the ward structures in place on 1 December 2020, left the boundaries virtually unchanged.
-However, following local government boundary reviews in East Hertfordshire and North Hertfordshire which came into effect in May 2023 and May 2024 respectively, the constituency now comprises the Borough of Stevenage, as well as the villages of Codicote and Knebworth to the south and Aston and Datchworth to the east.
+The 2023 review of Westminster constituencies, which was based on the ward structures in place on 1 December 2020, left the boundaries virtually unchanged.
+However, following local government boundary reviews in East Hertfordshire and North Hertfordshire which came into effect in May 2023 and May 2024 respectively, the contents of the constituency were revised (see table above).

+The constituency comprises the Borough of Stevenage, together with the villages of Codicote and Knebworth to the south and Aston and Datchworth to the east.